cockroachdb/docs/v20.1/restore.md

 Because this process is designed for disaster recovery, a full cluster restore can only be run on a target cluster with no databases or tables.

+#### Databases

+To restore a database, the database cannot already exist in the target cluster.
+Restoring a database will create the database and restore all of its tables and views.
+By default, tables and views are restored into a database with the name of the database from which they were backed up.
+However, also consider:

+- You can choose to [change the target database](#into_db).
+- If it no longer exists, you must [create the target database](create-database.html).

+The target database must have not have tables or views with the same name as the tables or views you're restoring.

+#### Tables

 You can also restore individual tables (which automatically includes their indexes) or [views](views.html) from a backup.
-This process uses the data stored in the backup to create entirely new tables or views in the [target database](#target-database).
-Restoring a database will restore all of its tables and views, but does not create the database.
-For more information, see [Target Database](#target-database).
+This process uses the data stored in the backup to create entirely new tables or views in the [target database](#databases).

-To restore individual tables, the tables can not already exist in the [target database](#target-database).
-This means the target database must have not have tables or views with the same name as the restored table or view.
+To restore individual tables, the tables can not already exist in the [target database](#databases).
+This means the target database must not have tables or views with the same name as the restored table or view.
 If any of the restore target's names are being used, you can:

 - [`DROP TABLE`](drop-table.html), [`DROP VIEW`](drop-view.html), or [`DROP SEQUENCE`](drop-sequence.html) and then restore them.
 Note that a sequence cannot be dropped while it is being used in a column's `DEFAULT` expression, so those expressions must be dropped before the sequence is dropped, and recreated after the sequence is recreated.
 The `setval` [function](functions-and-operators.html#sequence-functions) can be used to set the value of the sequence to what it was previously.
 - [Restore the table or view into a different database](#into_db).